Covid-19 hospitalizations drop, but January has been the deadliest month of the pandemic. Here's what to expect next - KRDO

 An argument for delaying second doses

-As many people as possible over age 65 need to be given their first dose Covid-19 vaccine, essentially delaying some second shots of the vaccine, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.
+As many people as possible older than 65 need to be given their first dose of the Covid-19 vaccine, essentially delaying some second shots of the vaccine, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

 Osterholm told NBC’s “Meet the Press” Sunday that the change in vaccine distribution is needed to respond to a possible viral surge in the next six to 14 weeks caused by the B.1.1.7 strain first identified in the UK.